yohannd1/dotcfg/README.md

 * [x] split the code into smaller files and structs

+* [x] use the standard library for most things instead of directly using C headers

-* [ ] upgrade to zig 0.13.0
+* [x] upgrade to zig 0.13.0

 * [ ] automated testing

-* [ ] use the standard library for most things instead of directly using C headers